Shivanshu-samadhiya/Bloging-website/README.md

 can easily reset their old password and log in with their new password on the profile page.
 * ✍️ Profile Management: Users update their  profile by changing their Profile picture and Updating information.
 * 🖼️ Blog Creation and Deletions: Users share their beautiful moments, and thoughts and manage blogs effortlessly.
-* 📄 Feed Page/profile page: Users see all of their Created blogs on the profile page and all people's blogs on the feed page.
+* 📄 Feed Page/profile page: Users see all of their Created blogs in the profile page and all people's blogs on the feed page.
 * ❤️ Socal Interactions: Users like/dislike their blogs like social media applications.